Hong Kong's Cathay Pacific to cut jobs as part of review

 Cathay had said it would review of its business after it scrapped its second-half profit forecast in October.

-"We aim to build a faster, leaner and simpler organizational structure ...
+"We aim to build a faster, leaner and simpler organisational structure ...
 There will be a big change in the way we do things across the company," it said in the document.

 "In terms of specific job functions, some jobs will no longer be needed, some will be redefined, while other new jobs will need to be created," it said, without specifying how many staff it planned to lay off.

-In a message from Cathay chief executive Ivan Chu that went out with the document, the firm said it would "grow efficiently by keeping our costs per available tonne kilometers flat as we expand our productivity."

-Horton said: "It's shocking to see Cathay say that costs will be flat ...
-Costs need to come down without considering that mainland Chinese airlines will one day be able to significantly restructure and become even cheaper." .

-The company said it would reorganize into seven portfolios: customer, operational, commercial, people, cargo, finance and strategy, and IT, with a plan to implement major changes by mid-2017.
+It said it would reorganise into seven portfolios: customer, operational, commercial, people, cargo, finance and strategy, and IT, with a plan to implement major changes by mid-2017.

 It is also looking into the feasibility of its shorter-haul unit Cathay Dragon taking over a small number of Cathay Pacific's other regional services, although no firm decision has been taken.